 A "moratorium" just means a freeze or a hold.
+During the governor's eviction moratorium:

-- Moratorium?
+- No one can be evicted for non-payment of rent. - Moratorium?
 You may only be evicted for "no cause" after 60 days' notice in very specific cases.
 (If you get a 60 day notice, reach out for legal advice using the information below) - A landlord may not threaten to evict you for non-payment. - A landlord may not try to collect (through collections or court) your unpaid rent unless you did not agree to or make payments under a reasonable payment plan.
 If you do not pay rent during the moratorium, you can still be evicted after the moratorium.
-Please do not ignore communications from your landlord if they are regarding a payment plan.
+Please do not ignore communications from your landlord if they are